ENCCS/julia-intro/content/motivation.rst

 This lesson focuses on the basics of the Julia language and how to get started with efficiently developing in Julia.
-If you want to go further and learn about how Julia can be used for high performance computing (HPC) and data science / high performance data analysis, we recommend the following to ENCCS lessons:
+If you want to go further and learn about how Julia can be used for high performance computing (HPC) and data science / high performance data analysis, we recommend the following two ENCCS lessons:

 - `Julia for High-Performance Scientific Computing <https://enccs.github.io/julia-for-hpc/>`__
 - `Julia for High-Performance Data Analytics <https://enccs.github.io/julia-for-hpda/>`__